I Can't Hear You World Tour

 The I Can't Hear You World Tour is the twenty-third concert tour by American rock band Pierce the Veil.
-It began on May 13, 2025, in Charlotte, North Carolina, and is set to conclude on April 22, 2026 in Honolulu.
+It began on May 13, 2025, in Charlotte, North Carolina, and concluded on September 12, 2026 in San Diego.
 The tour supports all of their studio albums, in a similar fashion to Taylor Swift's The Eras Tour and Ed Sheeran's +–=÷× Tour.

 Opening acts include Beach Weather, Daisy Grenade, and Sleeping with Sirens in North America, and Cavetown, Crawlers and Hot Mulligan in Europe.
 Opening acts for Latin American leg of the tour have yet to be announced.
 It is their fourth tour with Sleeping with Sirens, with the two previously co-headlining the PTV/SWS World Tour in 2014–2015.

 Background

 On December 2, 2024, Pierce the Veil began to tease an upcoming project on social media.
 A video was uploaded containing logos representing each of their five studio albums.
 These logos then appeared at various venues, including Madison Square Garden.

 The next day, Pierce the Veil officially announced the tour, which would feature songs from all five of their studio albums, and span the continents of North America, Europe and South America, respectively.
 The band described it as their "largest, loudest, and most unforgettable tour".